Practices

 We are seeing more and more attacks on human rights defenders each year.
 Why?
 Because as the power of the human rights framework grows, the threat to entrenched powers and prerogatives grows too.
 And because attacks on defenders can have a doubly oppressive effect, not only silencing the defender but also all the voices that the defender represents.
 Defenders, the gateways to realizing the promise of human rights, need our protection more than ever.

-Forum Nobis can help human rights and environmental defenders who face assaults, retaliatory lawsuits, criminal charges, and other harassment and intimidation triggered by their advocacy.
+Forum Nobis helps defenders who face assaults, retaliatory lawsuits, criminal charges, and other harassment and intimidation triggered by their advocacy.
 We have unique experience defending against some of the most sophisticated and multi-pronged attacks seen in recent years, and have worked in partnership with leading defender organizations such as the Environmental Defender Law Center and the Civil Liberties Defense Center.

 Forum Nobis may also be available in particular circumstances to help organizations understand and respect any “bystander” obligations they may have to persecuted defenders in places where they work.